 2. Community Mobilization

 Second Chance is driven by the community.
 Parents and local leaders help us identify the most marginalized out-of-school children and find a place to house the Second Chance classes.
-We hire local youth from the community to teach in our classrooms.
+We hire and train local young adults from the community to teach in our classrooms.
 Most importantly, we work intensively with the mothers of our students to help them build a community of solidarity around keeping their children in school.

 3. Capacity Building

 We train local government school teachers in the Second Chance activity-based pedagogy both to support our students once they have transitioned and to improve the quality of instruction in government schools for all children.
-As the program track record grows, we work with regional and national governments to build their capacity to implement Second Chance schools themselves.
+As our program track record grows, we increasingly work with regional and national governments to build their capacity to implement Second Chance schools themselves.